szborows/logdb/README.md

 [![Build Status](https://travis-ci.com/szborows/logdb.svg?branch=master)](https://travis-ci.com/szborows/logdb)

 This is both research project and a hobby project.
 It's not mature, it doesn't have appropriate quality and it's not production-grade!
+The code may be crappy in some places and perhaps there are code smells around.
+However I decided to start with something crappy that works and then improve quality.
+I'm adopting philosophy from c2: make it work, make it work properly and then make it fast.

 Performance and security is not of a concern too.
 Ofc currently.
 The plan is to implement proper distribution and then optimize code working on a slave node.